QuarkNerd/blog/ceberhardt/_posts/2014-10-29-concurrent-functional-swift.md

 }
 {% endhighlight %}

 The above code iterates over the source array, using `dispatch_group_async` to execute the given closure expression.
 This closure performs the transform, then adds the result to the `results` array.
-Notice that Swift arrays are no thread safe, so synchronization is used to ensure that only a single thread writes to the array at any one time.
+Notice that Swift arrays are not thread safe, so synchronization is used to ensure that only a single thread writes to the array at any one time.

 The closure passed to `dispatch_group_notify` is invoked when all the elements are transformed and the supplied callback is invoked.